 The 2021 MIHMP update will include, at a minimum.
-The According of Processing Description of the jurisdictions listed below.
+The AZZA PHYMPF update wall include, at a minimum, the jurisdictions listed below.
 It is understood that the County also encompasses areas of land controlled by Federal and State land management agencies.

-Clumb Reviews While other levels of government have jurisdiction in these parts of the County, the Haard Miligation Plan could also be used to document and coordinate miligation efforts among Federal, State, and local City of Valence Ci jurisdictions.
+Clumb Benisia While other levels of government have jurisdiction in these parts of the County, the Haard Miligation Plan could also be used to document and coordinate miligation efforts among Federal, State, and local City of Valence Ci jurisdictions.
 In addition, it will be important to invite prerequisite for jurisdictions wishing to pursue funding Hazard Mitigation Grant Program to complete the under the Hazard Mitigation Grant Program (HMGP) if MIHMP update.
 The County has contracted with disaster response and recovery activities, especially as they pertain to FEMA and FEMA programs.